Urochloa brizantha: Taxonomy

 Urochloa brizantha is for some authors syn. with Brachiaria brizantha, since the genera Urochloa and Brachiaria are similar in some aspects.
 A recent phylogenetic analysis concluded that Brachiaria and Urochloa are a monophyletic group, along with Eriochloa and Melinis, and that further molecular and morphological work is needed to establish clear relationships.

 Human uses

 This grass is used to feed livestock.
 It is grown in pastures for grazing and cut for hay and fodder.
 It is resistant to grazing pressure.
 It is nutritious and palatable.
 The grass is also used to feed rabbits.

 Cultivars include 'Marandú', 'Gigante', 'Insurgente', 'La Libertad', 'Serengeti' and 'Karanga'.

-Companions can include grasses such as Urochloa humidicola and U. dictyoneura, and legumes such as Arachis species, Stylosanthes species, Desmodium heterocarpon, D. intortum, Centrosema molle, Alysicarpus vaginalis, Leucaena leucocephala, and Pueraria phaseoloides.
+Companions can include grasses such as Urochloa humidicola and U. dictyoneura, and legumes such as perennial Arachis species, Stylosanthes species, Desmodium heterocarpon, D. intortum, Centrosema molle, Alysicarpus vaginalis, Leucaena leucocephala, and Pueraria phaseoloides.

 It is used as an ornamental plant and for erosion control.

 The grain is edible for humans.